gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/button.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a button also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a button also has the following additional methods:

 | Method             | Purpose                                                                                                                                                                                                                                                                                                                                                                                           |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |